Thumb Planes: Norris, Spiers, Kerr, Holland, Buck and Others

 Mathieson Thumb plane price list in their 1887 catalogue.

 Carter Thumb plane, made after early Mathieson.
 David Barron added an overstuffed aged boxwood front infill.
+Adding an overstuffed infill above curved siderails like this is a task involving some careful fitting.
 Photo by David Barron, 2012.

 A graphic lineup of lever cap screws and a variety of knurling patterns.
 Spiers on the two outside planes, and Norris on the two in the middle.
-Photo and planes from the collection of George Anderson.

 Below are two Carter/Mathieson Thumb planes with front infills done by Bill Carter.
 He has made the side rails less curved for the over-stuffing.
 Photos by Bill Carter.